MicrosoftDocs/fabric-docs/docs/data-science/ai-services/how-to-use-text-translator.md

 ---
-title: Use Azure AI translator with REST API
+title: Use Azure AI Translator with REST API
 description: How to use prebuilt Azure AI translator in Fabric with REST API ms.reviewer: ssalgado ms.author: ruxu